 During my participation in the Landmark Forum and its seminar series, I learned this language construct.
 Whenever I find myself with regret, resentment or in general any form of resistance, I notice this aspect of me that wants to blame something or someone.

 Recently, I was on a local trip to my customer’s office to conduct a training session on Qt/C++.
 I got into the cab and shortly realised that it was a shared-cab.
 The cab had to take significant detours to pick up other passengers before dropping me off at my destination.
-I spent a good lot of time (in my head) expressing anger, blame and resentment.
+I spent a good lot of time (in my head) expressing anger, blame and resentment about the cab driver, the cab company and so on.
 After a while, I told this to myself (in my head again): I choose this cab, because I chose this cab.
 I chose this delay, because I chose this delay.
 Almost immediately, the blame game (in my head) stopped.
 This language construct helped me to own up my facticity (which was my current situation) and come to identify myself as someone who now has to freely transcend it.
 I chose to then get off the cab mid way, take another cab to my destination – which I reached on time.
 I found myself fresh and alive when I began the training.

 With this language construct, I always find myself empowered to take total responsibility for my facticity, which invariably leads me to a profound awareness of my freedom to transcend it.